 Students learn about the function and components of the human nervous system, which helps them understand the purpose of our brains, spinal cords, nerves and five senses.
 In addition, how the nervous system is affected during spaceflight is also discussed.

 Students are introduced to the Robotics Peripheral Vision Grand Challenge question.
 They are asked to write journal responses to the question and brainstorm what information they require in order to answer the question.
-They share their ideas with the class and record them.
-Then, students share thei...
+Students draw a basis for the average peripheral vision of humans and then compa...

 Each TeachEngineering lesson or activity is correlated to one or more K-12 science,